Hometown: Buffalo, N.Y.

 Majors: Biology and Sociology; pre-med track

 My dad (Kenneth Zimmerman ’78) often said his time here was the best four years of his life.
 In 2008, when I visited campus for his 30-year ReUnion, I got to experience Union – the Nott Memorial, the Minerva Houses, Jackson's Garden – through the eyes of an aspiring student.
 It was all more remarkable than I had imagined.
-Two years later, I spent the 2010 Homecoming weekend with my sister, Cara, then a freshman.
+Two years later, I spent the 2010 Homecoming weekend with my sister, Cara, then a first-year.
 She beamed as she introduced me to her roommates and new cross-country friends.
 I could already see myself in her shoes.

 Most inspiring class: